Recipe: Simple Chat (Preset + Base Handle)

 }).use(recipes.agent());

-5) Diagnostics + trace
+5) Diagnostics and trace

 import { recipes } from "@geekist/llm-core/recipes";